Skip to main content

 circuit wallet delete <address>

 Removes a wallet from the keystore.
-Requires confirmation.
-For hosted wallets, also revokes any still-live dev permits server-side so the credential can’t be re-used after delete.
+Requires a y/N confirmation (pass --yes to skip it).
 For local wallets this permanently loses the key bytes — they aren’t stored anywhere else.

 Export Wallet